It might come as a surprise, but using the internet and, better yet, building the internet is a burden for our climate.

 This means that all the energy used for running your website or service is either from a renewable energy source or is offset by other carbon-neutral activities.

-Other hosting providers
+List of green hosting providers

 The Green Web Foundation is a not-for-profit organization that helps people understand the sustainable aspect of running services across the internet.